 We’ve had a few friends over lately and as we’re touring the house, everyone has commented on the chair, isn’t that funny?
 I feel like usually everyone just kind of glosses over the home office areas.

 I love the mix of the natural wood with the fabric, and the nail heads add an extra decorative touch.
 The front legs have so much detail, I just love them!

 3. Get the right desk height

 I use my grandparents’ old desk, which I just love.
-Click here to see how I gave the desk a makeover with clay paint.
+I painted the desk with clay paint for an updated look.

 But I had trouble finding a good chair to go with the desk height.
 I think it’s just a *little* shorter than furniture they make today.
 Which would explain why I was always swapping out my desk chair.